gomorpheus/morpheus-docs/release_notes/current.rst

 ..
 WARNING:: OpenStack v2 Identity API was deprecated in v5.2.9 and is removed in v5.3.3+

 ..
-NOTE:: Items appended with :superscript:`5.3.3` are also included in that version
+NOTE:: Items appended with :superscript:`x.x.x` are also included in that version

 New Features
 ============